bloom-works/organ-donation-reform/09_tissues.md

 Compounding the problem is that the MPSC does not make case details publicly available.
-In fact, at the August 2022 Senate Finance Committee hearing, Senator Elizabeth Warren characterized UNOS’s current oversight as “sitting on [their] hands while watching patients die.”[^76]
+In fact, at the August 2022 Senate Finance Committee hearing, Senator Elizabeth Warren characterized UNOS’s current oversight as “sitting on your hands while people die.”[^76]

 In a separate incident around the same time as the Alabama case, a New Jersey-based body broker named Michael Mastromarino pleaded guilty to enterprise